Aliases for KITLG Gene

 This gene encodes the ligand of the tyrosine-kinase receptor encoded by the KIT locus.
 This ligand is a pleiotropic factor that acts in utero in germ cell and neural cell development, and hematopoiesis, all believed to reflect a role in cell migration.
 In adults, it functions pleiotropically, while mostly noted for its continued requirement in hematopoiesis.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KITLG Gene

 KITLG (KIT Ligand) is a Protein Coding gene.
 Diseases associated with KITLG include hyperpigmentation with or without hypopigmentation and familial progressive hyperpigmentation.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are PEDF Induced Signaling and Hematopoietic cell lineage.
 GO annotations related to this gene include cytokine activity and stem cell factor receptor binding.

 UniProtKB/Swiss-Prot for KITLG Gene